-Como Park Zoo & Conservatory served up some scrumptious garden fun for the third year in a row in the Chipotle Edible Garden.
+Como Park Zoo & Conservatory is serving up scrumptious garden fun for the fifth year in a row with the Edible Garden.

-The Chipotle Edible Garden featured an array of vegetables, fruits, and herbs, and flowers.
-All plants are grown from seed, and every plant in the garden has at least one edible part.
-It is an exhibit for visitors of all ages designed to teach about planting and preparing foods that can be grown at home.
-The Como gardening staff hopes that the exhibit will give visitors an appreciation for how easy it is to grow a large variety of plants in Minnesota.
+The Edible Garden will feature an array of vegetables, fruits, herbs, and flowers.
+All plants are grown from seed and every plant in the garden has at least one edible part.
+It is an exhibit for visitors of all ages, designed to teach about planting and preparing foods that can be grown at home.
+The Como gardening staff hopes the exhibit will offer visitors an appreciation for how easy it is to grow a large variety of plants in Minnesota.

 The exhibit will open Friday, June 12 and run through the summer.
 Trained staff and volunteers will be onsite from 10:00 a.m. – 6:00 p.m. to answer guests’ questions.
 At 12:00 p.m. and 3:00 p.m.
 Monday – Friday, the Conservatory gardening staff will give gardener talks about growing techniques, ways to harvest and prepare food from your garden, natural pest control, and creative edible landscape design.
 The garden display covers more than 8,000 square feet and is south of the Visitor Center.